Krishna-Chaurasia/JS/01_DOM/01_html.md

         title.style.borderRadius = '15px' // will add borderRadius of 15px

-        title.textContent //will show all text/words inside title or var.

-        title.innerText //will not show other other tags text/data of titile var.
+        title.textContent //will show all text/words even if it is hidden inside title or var. title.innerText //will not show other other tags text/data of titile var.

         title.innerHTML //will show all words and tags name also used inside title variable